sourcegraph/deploy-sourcegraph/docs/update.md

 - Switch traffic back to A. (A is now live again.)

-After the update, cluster A will be live, cluster B will be in standby, and both will be running the same new version of Sourcegraph Data Center.
+After the update, cluster A will be live, cluster B will be in standby, and both will be running the same new version of Sourcegraph.
 You may lose a few minutes of database updates while A is not live, but that is generally acceptable.

 To keep the database on B current, you may periodically wish to sync A's database over to B (`sourcegraph-server-gen snapshot create` on A, `sourcegraph-server-gen snapshot restore` on B).
 It